AdityaBhadoriya123/Java-Interview-Preparation/README.md

 # Java-Interview-Preparation
-RoadMap -> Java Interview Preparation
+RoadMap -> Java Interview Preparation.
 These are the topics that needs to be revised before interviews

 1. Be thorough with the OOPs Principles
 2. Java String - workaround and practise